sunkaramallikarjuna369/aitutorprompt/README.md

 # CBSE Learning Platform

-An interactive learning platform for CBSE students featuring adaptive quizzes, real-world applications based on Situated Cognition Theory (SGT), and comprehensive progress tracking.
+An interactive learning platform for CBSE students featuring AI-driven adaptive visualizations, real-world applications based on Situated Cognition Theory (SGT), and comprehensive progress tracking with Bloom's taxonomy integration.

 ## Overview

 This platform is designed to help Class 10 Mathematics students learn Quadratic Equations through an engaging, interactive experience.
 The architecture is built to scale to all CBSE classes, subjects, and chapters.

+Key features include:
+- AI-driven visualization orchestration with student persona modes (Dull/Average/Clever)
+- Vertex AI (Gemini) integration for content generation
+- Situated Cognition Theory (SGT) implementation for real-world learning
+- Adaptive quizzes based on Bloom's taxonomy
+- Comprehensive progress tracking and recommendations

 ## Architecture

-The platform follows a microservices architecture with 9 independent services:
+The platform follows a microservices architecture with 10 independent services:

 ### Backend Services